ops-tools/ops-docker/README.md

 ### Options

-Options could be placed before or after commands list as you prefer.
+Options can be placed before or after commands list as you prefer.
 The position of options doesn't make any special meaning, so for example `-l` switch would be applied to all commands you pass.

 #### -c, --config